bbc/tal/faq.md

 **Answer:** TAL will work on most HTML-based Connected TV devices and it's structured in such a way that it's relatively easy to add support for a device that isn't already supported.

+### **Question:** Does the TV Application Layer work on Sony TV, Blu-ray players and PS3?
+**Answer:** TAL is technically able to run on most Sony devices from 2011 onwards, please contact them for more detailed information.

 ### **Question:** How does a new device get supported?
 **Answer:** TAL works by using a json format configuration file to define which modules to load for a specific device.
 The config/devices folder contains the specific device files that are